orbit-online/upkg/README.md

 ### Install dependencies

-Installation dependencies are `ca-certificates`, `wget`, and `shasum`.
+Installation dependencies are `ca-certificates`, `wget`, and `shasum` (`jq` is included here so μpkg also works).

-For Debian based systems these dependencies are installable with `apt-get install -y ca-certificates` (`wget` and `shasum` are already installed).
+For Debian based systems these dependencies are installable with `apt-get install -y ca-certificates wget libdigest-sha-perl jq`.
-For alpine docker images use `apk add --update ca-certificates bash perl-utils` (`wget` is already installed).
+For alpine docker images use `apk add --update ca-certificates wget bash perl-utils jq`.
 For Red Hat based systems use `dnf install -y ca-certificates bash perl-utils wget` (`shasum` is already installed).

 ### Install guarantees